The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Scientific objectives

-With ASPIICS, it will be possible to make detailed investigations of small-scale dynamics in the solar wind source region, in particular at the interface between fast and slow streams.
-Due to its high spatial and temporal resolution in white light, ASPIICS will measure the fine structure and dynamics in unprecedented detail.
-ASPIICS will look for signatures of interchange reconnection that can provide material for coronal streamers and slow solar wind.
-Due to its high spatial and temporal resolution, dynamic range and low straylight, ASPIICS will measure the slow solar wind speed continuously up to 3~$R_\odot$, thus providing a missing link between previous measurements \citep{Sheeley1997, Jones2009, Alzate2024} that are somewhat contradictory.
-This will help us to solve a long-standing problem of the slow solar wind origin.
+With ASPIICS, it is possible to make detailed investigations of small-scale dynamics in the solar wind source region, in particular at the interface between open and closed field domains (which is often also the interface between fast and slow wind).
+Due to its high spatial and temporal resolution in white light, ASPIICS can measure the fine structure and dynamics in unprecedented detail.
+ASPIICS can look for signatures of interchange reconnection and tearing mode instability in the heliospheric current sheet that can provide material for coronal streamers and slow solar wind.
+Due to its high spatial and temporal resolution, dynamic range and low straylight, ASPIICS can measure the slow solar wind speed continuously up to 3~$R_\odot$, thus providing a missing link between previous measurements \citep{Sheeley1997, Jones2009, Alzate2024} that are somewhat contradictory.
+This can help us to solve a long-standing problem of the origin of the variable slow solar wind.

-Acceleration mechanisms of the fast and slow solar wind will also be probed by observing compressive fluctuations of the coronal brightness.
-The frequency spectra of intensity fluctuations are indicative of whether or not a turbulent cascade transfers energy to small scales where it can be dissipated to accelerate the solar wind.
-While magnetic and velocity field fluctuations can be reasonably described in terms of incompressible MHD turbulence, the nature of density fluctuations is still unclear \citep{Bruno2013}.
-The turbulence may already be developed in the corona and may carry the imprint of different sources of fast and slow solar wind streams.

-The spectrum of density fluctuations can be obtained from coronagraphic measurements \citep{Bemporad2008, Telloni2009, Telloni2024} and compared to spectra obtained in situ.
-By applying a similar analysis to high-cadence (up to 2 s) time series of the total and polarized white-light emission, ASPIICS will derive unique maps of density fluctuations spectra in both fast and slow wind streams simultaneously and close to their source.
-Spectra of density fluctuations observed by ASPIICS will be compared to models \citep[e.g. ][]{Chandran2009} in order to understand the role of turbulence in the solar wind acceleration process.